Student Project Assistant, Summer 2017 through 2017-18 school year

 It was during her time reporting on the Aurora Commons that Tess felt limited in her ability to enact change from her role as a reporter.
 Because of this limitation, Tess sought further opportunities to be an advocate in a more direct manner.
 From her perspective, our project seemed like an ideal fit, and Tess says she is more than eager to bring her passion for writing and advocacy work into the project.

-In the fall, Tess will be studying abroad in Northern Thailand, but she will return to her position as project assistant in January.
+In fall 2017, Tess will be studying abroad in Northern Thailand, but she will return to her position as project assistant in January.